paigepwilcox/ai-scholarly-helper/README.md

 Work-Flow for mvu
 create model
 add a path to that model in the urls specific to the app

+DataFlow:
+User clicks a button in popup → popup.js sends a message to content script → content script fetches the article section → popup.js POSTs to Django →
+Django → ChatGPT → returns JSON →
+popup.js receives response →
+popup.js sends response to content script → content script highlights elements in the response in the webpage

 Clarify Data Model